knightsUCF/City-Builder-Architects-Production/monetization/cosmetics.md

 Give the player a few gifts as they progress.
 Also do the thing from "Let's go Whaling" where the first purchase is made easier, look up the details.

+Further these cosmetic upgrades might be even more powerful than Crossy Road's unlockable characters, since they can be mixed and match to allow the player to be creative in expressing their character style.

 # Hats